Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems

-In this way, we have decomposed the LU evolution into $Nm$ layers of unitary transformation.
-While $N$ is a large number, it remains finite for infinie system size.
+In this way, we have decomposed the LU evolution into $Nm$ layers of unitary transformations.
+While $N$ is a large number, it remains finite for infinite system size.
 Therefore, the number of layers $Nm$ is also finite.
-Each layer can be further decomposed into local pieces, as local terms in each $\t H^i(g)$ commute with each other. \be e^{i\t H^i(g) \delta t} = \prod_k e^{i\t h^i_k(g)\delta t} \ee Therefore, the LU evolution can be simulated with a piece-wise local quantum unitary circuit, as shown in Fig. \ref{qc}.
+Each layer can be further decomposed into local pieces.
+This step is exact as local terms in each $\t H^i(g)$ commute with each other. \be e^{i\t H^i(g) \delta t} = \prod_k e^{i\t h^i_k(g)\delta t} \ee Therefore, the LU evolution can be simulated with a piece-wise local quantum unitary circuit, as shown in Fig. \ref{qc}.
 Further more, the quantum circuit has only a constant number of layers, i.e. a constant depth.

 The equivalence relation defined using LU evolution \eqn{LUdef} can therefore be equivalently stated in terms of constant depth quantum circuits:

 where $M$ is a constant independent of system size.
 Because of their equivalence, we will use the term `Local Unitary (LU) Transformation' to refer to both local unitary evolution and constant depth quantum circuit in general.
 Similar to LU evolution, we are allowed to add or remove local degrees of freedom in an LU quantum circuit, although this step is not explicitly shown in Fig. \ref{qc}.